PadmarajBhat/Cloud/README.md

 * App Engine: PAAS
  * You focus on the application envoirnment, underlying os and hardware is autoselected and maintained by cloud

+* It is a best practice to keep the data and vm instance seperate so that a analytics (big query) can work on data.
+GCP provides storage services through BigTable, Storage, Spanner, SQL, DataStore.